Christmas 2021: 24 data-driven festive facts and statsBy Richard Ferrar on December 1, 2017

 Data analytics.
-Not exactly the most festive topic in the world, right?
+Decision Intelligence.
+AI.
+Not exactly the most festive topics in the world, right?
 WRONG!

 Here at Peak we’re all about doing great things with data and, let’s face it, things don’t get much greater than Christmas.
 To celebrate advent and the annual countdown to the holidays, we’ve decided to share some of our favourite festive facts and stats, one a day, to show just how handy data can be…